Published by Carole Dupré

 If you’re thinking personal branding is not for you because you love your job or your light years away from starting a business, it’s time to think differently.

-Personal branding is for people like Sarah who are gainfully employed, ooze self-awareness and drive, yet who are selfless and rarely keep tabs on all they’ve done.
+Personal branding is for people like Sarah who are gainfully employed, ooze self-awareness and drive.
+Yet they are selfless and rarely keep tabs on all they’ve done.

-Personal branding is for professionals who have dedicated the best part of themselves, going above and beyond for a company or industry, yet find themselves uncertain and not in control of their career.
+Personal branding is for professionals who have dedicated the best part of themselves going above and beyond for a company or industry.
+Yet, they find themselves uncertain and not in control of their career.

 And personal branding is for you if you seek a sense of freedom to be authentic and the words to express your intrinsic value.